Wildfire72/jparallel/README.md

-# Summer Science Institute
+# Welcome to Jparallel
- This summer project aims to make mulithtreaded programming in Java easier to accomplish.
-To achieve this, it will utilize the ANTLR (Another Tool for Language Recognition) parser generator.
+ This research project aims to make multi-threaded programming in Java easier to accomplish.
+The ANTLR (Another Tool for Language Recognition) parser generator will be utilized to achieve this.
  With ANTLR, we can define atomic portions of code known as "tokens" and the rules in which they can be typed out with context to one another known as the grammar.
- With this, we should be able to add a new token keyword "parallel" along with the already defined curly brace tokens "{}" to create a new block type in Java.
+ With this, we can add a new token keyword "parallel" along with the already defined curly brace tokens "{" and "}" to create a new block type in Java.
- Every statement within this block will then be ran in parallel which will require the tool to create a thread class and override the run method within the class for each statement.
+ Every root statement within this block will then be run in parallel, requiring the tool to create a runnable class and override the run method within the class for each statement.